Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/vms_migrate_overview/vms_migrate_fr_241.md

 1. Load the Transfer CFT 2.4 environment.
 See the [Before you start](../vms_migrate_before_you_start) for details.
 1. Export your static configuration objects using the CFTUTIL CFTEXT command.
 Enter:

     ```
-    CFTUTIL CFTEXT type=all, fout=cft- extract.conf
+    CFTUTIL CFTEXT type=all, fout=cft-extract.conf
     ```
-1. Open the extract configuration files, cft- extract.conf, and update the file paths with those of the Transfer CFT {{< TransferCFT/PrimaryTransferCFTversionlong >}} installation.
+1. Open the extract configuration files, cft-extract.conf, and update the file paths with those of the Transfer CFT {{< TransferCFT/PrimaryTransferCFTversionlong >}} installation.
 1. Load the Transfer CFT {{< TransferCFT/PrimaryTransferCFTversionlong >}} environment.
 1. Import your static configuration objects using the cftinit command.
 Enter:
     ```
-    cftinit cft- extract.conf
+    cftinit cft-extract.conf
     ```

 ### Migrating trkapi.cfg file parameters